University of Dar es Salaam: University of Dar Es Salaam

-The University Of Dar es Salaam became the first national university of Tanzania on July 1st, 1970.
+The University Of Dar es Salaam became the first national university of Tanzania on July 1, 1970.
 The university became more selective, and they created courses to fit the needs of the nation.
 The university grew to six department of study.
 The university did not only develop academically and physically, it also developed a socialist ideology in line with TANU.
-Julius Nyerere believed that the university was not only a opportunity for the select few, but it came with responsibilities and duties to the nation.
-In March of 1967, a conference was held to discuss how to tie the university more inline with the Arusha Declaration.
+Julius Nyerere believed that the university was not only an opportunity for the select few, but it came with responsibilities and duties to the nation.
+In March 1967, a conference was held to discuss how to tie the university more inline with the Arusha Declaration.
 This resulted in the creation of a TANU youth league on campus, less overseas faculty, and the mandatory course of Development Studies.
 These reforms and the change in the city of Dar es Salaam helped to cement the university as one of the capitals of revolution in Africa.
-People like Museveni attracted by the ideological element came to the university to study and form hard left student groups on campus establishing a powerful leftist minority in the university.Despite the creation of a socialist environment, TANU wanted to control the university fully and with Nyerere's installment as chancellor of the university; he solidified TANU socialism in the university and weakened far left student organizations outside TANU.
+People like Museveni attracted by the ideological element came to the university to study and form hard left student groups on campus establishing a powerful leftist minority in the university.
+Despite the creation of a socialist environment, TANU wanted to control the university fully and with Nyerere's installment as chancellor of the university; he solidified TANU socialism in the university and weakened far left student organizations outside TANU.
 These attempts to control the university caused an eventual decline in socialist thought on campus, and by 1985 when Nyerere resigned the ideology had become faded on campus.